-Eagle population ‘soaring’ in Central Illinois - NewsBreak
+Eagle population ‘soaring’ in central Illinois - NewsBreak

 But how common is it to see them flying around Central Illinois?
 According to local wildlife experts, it is easier than we may realize to see the beautiful birds.

 According to Colton Sanders, a Naturalist at the Forest Park Nature Center in Peoria Heights, the bald eagle population in Central Illinois is in the 500-range.
-Across the entire state, he said, there are about 10,000 bald eagles.5-year-old bald eagle nest destroyed in Decatur
+Across the entire state, he said, there are about 10,000 bald eagles.5-year-old Illinois bald eagle nest destroyed

 The bird-turned-national-symbol is still federally protected, despite being off the endangered species list.